ACMER ASCARVA 4S Review

 Why the 500W Upgrade Matters

-The standard 70W motor is fine for engraving, but for cutting, the 500W upgrade provides 7x the power.
-It includes a dedicated 48V power supply and heavy-duty clamp, essential for milling oak, walnut, and aluminum without stalling.
+The standard 70W motor is fine for engraving, but for cutting, the 500W upgrade provides 7× the power.
+It includes a dedicated 48V power supply and heavy-duty aluminum clamp, essential for milling oak, walnut, and aluminum without stalling.
+Multiple independent reviewers (The Gadgeteer, Hagensieker, Rave & Review) confirm the 500W upgrade as a "must-have".

 Technical Deep Dive